nazimben25/project3_group4/README.md

     2.2.1) immigration data
         - drop columns in frensh
         - data type conversion
+        - replace empty values
-        - replace null values
+        - replace NAN values
         - replace country name
         - rename columns
-        - add months order
+        - map months to get the numeric value
+        - split column valu to eliminate extra strings
+        - change data type
+        - drop additional columns
+        - reset index
+        - change name of countries to be in line with UN convention (45 countries)

         - group by function to generate 2 df : immigration by country + immigration by country and by year

     2.2.2) macroeconomic data
+        - retrieve countries list from immigration
+        -

-        - merge : drop and rename columns after merge
+        : drop and rename columns after merge
         - change data type

     2.2.3) countries data
         - drop rows with nan representing regions
+        - change type of data

 2.3) output
     csv : Countries list United Nations referential csv : immigration cumulated by country from 2015 to 2024 csv : immigration by country and by year from 2015 to 2024 csv : selected indicatos for each country and by year from 2015 to 2024